dwheal01/interview/AristotileanChat/README.md

 1. **Tab 1**: User enters an experience (e.g., "finding peace").
 The AI asks questions one at a time to understand what this means to them.
 When ready, it produces a summary.

 2. **Tab 2**: User can add their own ideas and click "Generate More Ideas" to get AI suggestions.
 Ideas are displayed as chips that can be clicked to add to the user's list.
+Ideas are color-coded: blue for user-typed, green for AI suggestions from Tab 2, purple for bias-challenging ideas from Tab 3.

 3. **Tab 3**: After generating ideas, the AI analyzes potential biases in the user's thinking and suggests ideas that challenge those biases.
+Users can accept or reject biases, and add their own ideas directly in Tab 3 (displayed in blue).

+4. **Export**: Users can export their entire session (conversation, ideas, biases) as JSON via the Export button in the header.
+Options include downloading as a file or copying to clipboard.

 All AI responses use hybrid JSON markers embedded in markdown code blocks for structured data extraction while maintaining natural language flow.